Home Marriage Page 17

 1. Full Names:

-– The full names of both individuals involved in the marriage are recorded on the certificate.
+– The full names of both individuals involved in the marriage are typically recorded on the license.

 2. Date and Location: